 - Flip the plastic bag over, and trace over all the black lines using your marker pen and ruler.

-out a rectangular section of the bag containing the kite sail, open it
+out a rectangular section of the bag containing the kite sail.

-out and lay it flat on the floor - you can now see the complete sail outline, as in the photo.
+- Open out the bag and lay it flat on the floor - you can now see the complete sail outline, as in the first photo.

 - Run clear sticky tape along every straight line, leaving most of the tape on the inside of the sail edges.

 - Cut along the black lines with scissors, to create the sail.
-See the close-up photo on the right.
+See the close-up photo.